Updated May 2023

 How to write an effective memo

-Think before you write.
-This is the key to writing better memos.
-We do this by breaking the memo into key parts, using the Content-Purpose-Audience Strategy™.
+Thinking before you write is the key to producing better memos.
+We do this by breaking the memo into key parts, using the People-Information-Goals Strategy™.

 What do I want the recipient/s to think/feel or do after they read this?
 If you can't answer this, do not send the memo.